itzandroidtab/dfu_bootloader/readme.md

-# DFU bootloader
+# USB DFU bootloader

-DFU bootloader for the lpc1756.
+USB DFU bootloader for the lpc1756.
 Supports writing binary files using dfu-util 0.11.
 Has a override input that prevents the bootloader from starting the application.

 The bootloader should be easy to change to a different target.
-(As long as it has the usb driver, flash driver and pin_in working)
+(As long as it has the USB driver, flash driver and pin_in working)

 ### Compiling
 The bootloader uses [klib](https://github.com/itzandroidtab/klib).
 This repo can be cloned in the klib project folder.
 See [build.yml](./.github/workflows/build.yml) for more info on compiling this project.